 | Burnout | Emotional exhaustion, cynicism, and detachment from work or duties. |

-See the related guide on what to do when you feel lost in life for additional perspective: why-do-i-feel-lost-in-life.
+See the related guide on feeling lost in life for additional perspective: Why do I feel lost in life.

 Common Roots of Emotional Emptiness

-There’s rarely one single cause.
-Emptiness is usually a mix of factors—like several streams feeding the same river.
+There’s rarely a single cause.
+Emptiness is usually a mix of factors — like several streams feeding the same river.
 Treat it as information from your emotional system rather than a personal failure.

 When Emotions Get Turned Down

 Depression and anxiety often reduce emotional range.
 Depression can dull pleasure and sadness alike, leaving an even, washed-out feeling.
 Chronic anxiety fills your mind with noise, making it hard to notice positive experiences.
-Globally, mental health conditions affect a massive portion of the population, and the need for better services is widely documented1.
-Major depressive disorder alone affects hundreds of millions worldwide2.
+Globally, mental health conditions affect a large portion of the population1.
+Major depressive disorder alone affects more than 280 million people worldwide2.

 Grief, Burnout, and Slow Erosion